 Your central idea should be in the center of your page and can include an image or colour that fits with your Mind Map’s topic.
 This draws attention and triggers associations, as our brains respond better to visual stimuli.

 Limiting words to key phrases on each branch also works well for chunking information into core topics and themes.
 The use of keywords triggers connections in your brain and allows you to remember a larger quantity of information.
-This is supported by Farrand, Hussain and Hennessy (2002) who found that medical students who adopted Mind Mapping experienced a 10% increase in their long-term memory of factual information.

 Mind Mapping encourages whole brain thinking as it brings together a wide range of cortical skills from logical and numerical, to creative and special.